Fair car insurance in Nevada

 SR-22 insurance is required for Nevada car insurance violations of 91 days or more and may be required for other violations such as drunk driving (DUI).
 The SR-22 is actually not insurance–it’s proof of responsibility and a guarantee that you’ll be insured for a certain period of time.
 In Nevada, the SR-22 is required for 3 years following an insurance violation.
 Your insurance company must file it with the Nevada DMV upon your request.

-The average Nevadan pays $1,5251 per year for their auto policy, but many people pay much more.
-Root’s good drivers save up to $1,112/year on average.
-That’s what fair and simple car insurance looks like.
+The average Nevadan pays $1,570 per year for their auto policy, but many people pay much more.
+Root could save good drivers $900/year.
+That’s what fair and simple car insurance in Nevada looks like.